aws-samples/amazon-sagemaker-secure-mlops/README.md

 ❗ You must specify the valid OU ids for the `OrganizationalUnitStagingId` and `OrganizationalUnitProdId` parameters for the `env-main.yaml` template to enable multi-account model deployment.

-You can use the provided [shell script](test/cfn-test-e2e.sh) to run this deployment type or following the commands below.
+You can use the provided [shell script](test/cfn-test-e2e.sh) to run this deployment type or follow the commands below.

 #### Step 1: Deploy the core infrastructure
 In this step you deploy the _shared core infrastructure_ into your AWS Account.
 The stack (`core-main.yaml`) will provision:
 1. Shared IAM roles for Data Science personas and services (optional if you bring your own IAM roles)
 2. A shared services VPC and related networking resources (optional if you bring your own network configuration)
 3. An ECS Fargate cluster to run a private PyPi mirror (_not implemented at this stage_)
-4. An AWS Service Catalog portfolio to provide a self-service deployment for the **Data Science administrator** user role (optional)
+4. An AWS Service Catalog portfolio to provide a self-service deployment for the **Data Science administrator** user role
 5. Security guardrails for your Data Science environment (_detective controls are not implemented at this stage_)

 The deployment options you can use are: